GothenburgBitFactory/tw.org/content/docs/introduction.md

     'man task-color', 'man task-sync' or at https://taskwarrior.org

 Answer `yes` to the question.
-After creating the missing file and directory, you\'ll see the current version displayed.
+After creating the missing file and directory, you'll see the current version displayed.
 The configuration file that was just created contains very little.

     $ cat ~/.taskrc